The best buys for people who appreciate practical gifts

 When you’re a kid, practical gifts are the worst.
 Sure, you needed those pens for school, but you asked Santa for Nintendo or a Ninja Turtle, not office supplies.
 They might as well be vegetables.
 But, things are different when you’re an adult.
 Practical gifts become pretty great.
 You get useful gadgets that improve your life without having to shell out your own hard-earned cash.
-This carefully curated collection of products will turn you into Santa’s much more sensible brother, Tom, who brings useful, handy presents to the people in your life who can appreciate the value of a good pair of tube socks.
+This carefully curated collection of products will turn you into Santa’s much more sensible brother, Tom, who brings useful, handy presents to the people in your life, as long as they appreciate the value of a good pair of tube socks.

 Once you’re addicted to bossing around a digital assistant, you want it in every room of your house.
-Now, Google offers a mini version of its Home device that costs just $50, putting it in prime gift-giving territory.
-It has a built-in speaker, so it can play music, answer questions, make whale sounds, and control your smart home without taking up a lot of space on a night stand or dresser. $49.
+The Google Home Mini has a built-in speaker, so it can play music, answer questions, make whale sounds, and control your smart home without taking up a lot of space on a nightstand or dresser.

-Batteries have always been the perfect stocking stuffer and these rechargeable AAs can power everything from a camera flash to an Xbox controller.
-The included charger pumps the cells full of juice in roughly five hours, and its compatible with AAA batteries, too, if you need something slightly smaller. $19.
+Batteries have always been the perfect stocking stuffer, and these rechargeable AAs can power everything from a camera flash to an Xbox controller.
+The included charger pumps the cells full of juice in roughly five hours, and it’s compatible with AAA batteries, too, if you need something slightly smaller.

-Not since the fart sounds keychain from Spencer’s Gifts has a keychain been this good for giving.
+Not since the fart-sounds keychain from Spencer’s Gifts has a keychain been this good for giving.
 Tile Pro has a built-in Bluetooth connection and an alarm inside, so you can trigger it from up to 200 feet away with the app.
-It has a replaceable battery and is both waterproof and rugged so it won’t break like your poor fart machine keychain, which worked for three days and then you sat on it.
-If you’ve lost your phone, you can also push a button on the Tile Pro and it will make your phone beep. $60.
+It has a replaceable battery and is both waterproof and rugged, so it won’t break like your poor farting keychain, which worked for three days and then you sat on it.
+If you’ve lost your phone, you can also push a button on the Tile Pro to make your phone beep.